-Readers’ Choice: Cognition: An Erica Reed Thriller (Full game all 4 episodes)
+Cognition: An Erica Reed Thriller (full season)

 “We can hardly disagree with your selection for Best Music, since we made the same choice ourselves last year after the initial Cognition episode.
 Between the wonderful score composed by Austin Haynes and the haunting closing credits song by Erica Reed voice actor Raleigh Holmes, the soundtrack is a superb musical complement to a powerfully dramatic story, and a deserving award winner any year.”